George Porter: Awards and honours

 Porter was elected a Fellow of the Royal Society (FRS) in 1960, a member of the American Academy of Arts and Sciences in 1979, a member of the American Philosophical Society in 1986, and served as President of the Royal Society from 1985 to 1990.
 He was also awarded the Davy Medal in 1971, the Rumford Medal in 1978, the Ellison-Cliffe Medal in 1991 and the Copley Medal in 1992.

-Porter also received an Honorary Doctorate from Heriot-Watt University in 1971.
+Porter received an Honorary Doctorate from Heriot-Watt University in 1971.

-He was knighted in 1972, appointed to the Order of Merit in 1989, and was made a life peer as Baron Porter of Luddenham, of Luddenham in the County of Kent, in 1990.
+He was knighted in 1972, appointed to the Order of Merit in 1989, and became a life peer as Baron Porter of Luddenham, of Luddenham in the County of Kent, in 1990.
 In 1995, he was awarded an Honorary Degree (Doctor of Laws) from the University of Bath.

 In 1976 he gave the Royal Institution Christmas Lecture on The Natural History of a Sunbeam.

 Porter served as Chancellor of the University of Leicester between 1984 and 1995.
-In 2001, the university's chemistry building was named the George Porter Building in his honour.
+In 2001, the university named its chemistry building the George Porter Building in his honour.